GoogleCloudPlatform/distributed-load-testing-using-kubernetes/README.md

 ** Update March 2017
 After installing the google cloud SDK, run the following

     $ gcloud init

 Chose to login, a web page will open.
-Chose allow in the permissions dialog, when complete a success message will display Swap back to the console window.
+Chose allow in the permissions dialog, when complete a success message will display.

+Swap back to the console window.
 Select "Y" to indicate that you wish to configure compute engine.
 You will be given choices for projects and zones